owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

   - Drawings: Controls whether others can add drawings to the map (default true).
   - Tokens: Controls whether others can move tokens that they have not placed themselves (default true).

-## Reseting a Map
+## Reseting and Deleting a Map

-Once a map has been used you can clear away all the tokens, fog and drawings by selecting the map in the Select Map Screen and then on the selected tile click the Reset Map button.
+Once a map has been used you can clear away all the tokens, fog and drawings by selecting the map in the Select Map Screen and then on the selected tile click the Reset Map Button.

-## Deleting a Custom Map

-To delete a custom map select the map in the Map Select Screen then open the advanced settings by clicking the Show More button lastly click the Delete Button.
+To delete a custom map select the map in the Map Select Screen then on the selected tile click the Delete Map Button.
 `Warning: This operation cannot be undone`